emqx/eip/active/0038-secret-registry.md

 * A `?SECRETS_API` clause in `emqx_dashboard_rbac:do_check_rbac/3`.
   Without it the catch-all denies namespaced admins outright.

-One caveat has to be recorded explicitly. `do_check_rbac/3` currently contains a blanket clause allowing **any** `GET` for a namespaced superuser, on the documented rationale that "namespaces are mostly to avoid accidentally mutating the wrong resources rather than hiding information."
-For this feature that rationale does not hold: a namespaced admin must not be able to enumerate another scope's secret *names*, since names are chosen by operators and routinely describe the system they unlock.
-The secrets API therefore filters list / get results **in the handler**, not relying on the RBAC layer.
-A caller whose `resolved_ns` is a namespace `NS` sees exactly the rows owned by `NS`; every other row — global secrets and other namespaces' secrets alike — is omitted from lists and returns `404` on direct `GET`.
-A global admin (optionally scoped via `?ns=`) sees exactly the rows of the scope they are acting in.
+**Read visibility follows reachability.** A caller may list / GET exactly the secrets it can *reference*, and no others:

+* A namespaced admin (`resolved_ns = NS`) sees the rows owned by `NS` **plus the shareable global rows** (`{global, _}` with `share_ns = true`), the latter flagged as inherited and read-only.
+  Global secrets with `share_ns = false` and every other namespace's rows are omitted from lists and return `404` on direct `GET`.
+* A global admin sees the global rows (or, via `?ns=`, that namespace's rows).

+Aligning list-visibility with reference-reachability is deliberate: since a shareable global is already readable-by-reference from a namespace, hiding its *name* there would be theater, and surfacing it lets a tenant admin discover what they may reference.
+A non-shareable global is unreachable, so its name is withheld.

-Create / update / delete are restricted to rows the caller owns (`resolved_ns`), so a namespaced admin can only manage their own namespace's secrets and a global admin only global (or, via `?ns=`, a named namespace's) secrets.
-No principal can reach across scopes.
+**Write is own-scope only.** Create / update / delete are restricted to rows the caller owns (`resolved_ns`): a namespaced admin manages only their own namespace's secrets, a global admin only global (or, via `?ns=`, a named namespace's) secrets.
+A namespaced admin can *reference and read* a shareable global but cannot modify or delete it. `share_ns` itself is settable only on a global secret, by a global admin.

+On `do_check_rbac/3`: it currently allows **any** `GET` for a namespaced superuser, on the rationale that "namespaces mostly guard against accidental mutation, not information disclosure."
+The reachability-based filtering above is enforced in the secrets handler, not by extending that clause; the broad `GET` allowance is a pre-existing, registry-independent concern, and tightening it is out of scope for this EIP.
 Values are never returned by any endpoint regardless of scope.
-As "Security model" notes, this bounds at-rest exposure but is not the isolation boundary; the isolation boundary is that a scope can neither reference nor enumerate any secret outside itself.

 #### Namespace deletion